The Time Investment for Spring Deck Maintenance

 Low Maintenance Deck Waterproofing

-For over 45 years, Duradek PVC membranes have provided home owners with reliable waterproof protection without the need for ongoing maintenance, allowing more time for leisure and less on the labour!
+For over 45 years, Duradek PVC membranes have provided homeowners with reliable waterproof protection without the need for ongoing maintenance, allowing more time for leisure and less on the labor!

 Duradek’s roofing approved traffic membrane is the ideal solution for all of your outdoor living space walking surfaces.
-From roof decks to pool areas, Duradek is attractive, slip resistant and is available in a variety of colours and textures to compliment any outdoor design schemes.
+From roof decks to pool areas, Duradek is attractive, slip-resistant and is available in a variety of colors and textures to compliment any outdoor design schemes.
 Duradek is also proud to offer a written appearance warranty.
 With our 60 mil Ultra vinyl selections, the warranty provides protection from excessive discoloration beyond normal wear and aging in addition to its 10-year waterproofing warranty.

 Missed our last post?
 Check out “Spring Deck Maintenance Checklist – Part 1: Inspections“